minkezhang/cachepp/docs/api/testsuite.md

 * `total_runtime`

-	The total time taken in `CacheInterface::r` and `CacheInterface::w` during the experiment, in units if microseconds (us).
+	The total time taken in `CacheInterface::r` and `CacheInterface::w` during the experiment, in units of microseconds (us).

 ### Methods